MeetBhingradiya/Portfolio/Schema.md

 | `isBlacklisted` | `boolean` | `true` |

 ## Skills
 The Skills table stores skills, including a unique ID, skill name, skill category, skill level, and user ID.
-Designed for user profile management and display on landing pages.
+It is designed for user profile management and display on landing pages.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |